A violation of global symmetries from replica wormholes and the fate of black hole remnants: Charged state reconstructions

-It is straightforward to see that the above argument continues to hold for more general interior states $|\psi\>$ and $|q_i\>$ beyond theories with the existence of global symmetry since the main property we are using is that taking $K$ large prefers the completely connected geometry.
+It is straightforward to see that the above argument continues to hold for more general interior states $|\psi\>$ and $|q_i\>$ beyond theories with global symmetries since the main property we are using is that taking $K$ large prefers the completely connected geometry.
 Consequently, this implies that any excitations inside the black hole horizon (including the arbitrary state $|\psi\>$) can be rewritten as a linear combination of $K$ other states $\{|q_1\>,\, \dots\,, \, |q_K\>\}$ for $K> e^{2S_\text{BH}}$ (or $e^{S_{\text{BH}}}$ for a single-sided black hole).\footnote{Because of the arguments above we can construct the state \be |\omega\> = |\psi\>-|q_f\>\,, \ee which is null.
 This is similar in spirit to the existence of null-states recently discussed in the context of $\alpha$-states in \cite{Marolf:2020xie}.
 However, our interpretation for the Hilbert space of the theory is different than that in \cite{Marolf:2020xie}.
-More explicitly, the Hilbert space containing the states in \eqref{eq:q-from-q_i} is not the baby-universe Hilbert space considered in \cite{Marolf:2020xie}; rather, it is the state obtained by acting with charged operators on the gravitational Hartle-Hawking state. } Notice that although we are drawing two dimensional figures, this argument should hold for higher dimensional gravitational theories.
-As long as we take the dimension of the basis, $K$, to be sufficiently large, than the connected geometry dominates over all other in the Euclidean path integral.
+More explicitly, the Hilbert space containing the states in \eqref{eq:q-from-q_i} is not the baby-universe Hilbert space considered in \cite{Marolf:2020xie}; rather, it is the state obtained by acting with charged operators on the gravitational Hartle-Hawking state. }

+We emphasize that this argument applies to gravitational theories in general spacetime dimensions, with the two-dimensional figures replaced by the higher-dimensional analogue.
+For sufficiently large number of states in a basis whose dimension is greater than $e^{2S_\text{BH}}$ (or $e^{S_\text{BH}}$ for a single-sided black hole), the connected geometry dominates over all other in the Euclidean path integral, and we observe that the basis is in fact over-complete and does not correspond to distinct superselection sectors.
 This is sufficient if we wish to find the analytic continuation of $:V M^{-1} V:$ from \eqref{eq:analytic-cont}.
+In the next subsection we will analyze possible corrections to \eqref{eq:analytic-cont}.

-With our new understanding of the over-completeness of charged states in the gravitational theory, in the next section we will re-analyze the fate of remnants in the argument by Banks and Seiberg, reviewed in section \ref{sec:banks-seiberg-arg}.
-For now however, we analyze possible corrections to \eqref{eq:analytic-cont}.
+With this new understanding of the over-completeness of charged states in gravitational theories, in the next section we will re-analyze the fate of remnants in the argument by Banks and Seiberg, reviewed in section \ref{sec:banks-seiberg-arg}.